Sustainability, Innovation, and the American Workforce

 The role of Japanese-brand automakers has become increasingly important as the auto industry undergoes a fundamental evolution towards a future that is more connected, autonomous, electrified, and sustainable.
 As leaders around the world work to address climate change, JAMA member companies are keenly focused on developing environmentally-friendly vehicle technology.
-They have long been leaders in this space, introducing the first mass produced hybrid vehicle, the Toyota Prius, to the U.S. market back in 1997.
+They have long been leaders in this space, introducing the first mass produced hybrid vehicle in the U.S. market, the Honda Insight, in 1999, followed by the Toyota Prius in 2000.
 Our members have continued to innovate since then, introducing plug-in hybrids like the Mitsubishi Outlander and Subaru Crosstrek, EVs like the Nissan Leaf and the soon to be available Mazda MX-30 EV, hydrogen fuel cell vehicles like the Toyota Mirai and the Honda Clarity, and environmentally-friendly heavy-duty vehicles like the Hino 195h.

 This ethos extends beyond product offerings and into every aspect of how Japanese-brand automakers operate in the U.S., including the environmental sustainability of their operations, and support for the overall environmental well being of their local communities.
 For example, Honda and Nissan are both recognized by the U.S. Environmental Protection Agency (EPA) as ENERGY STAR partners for reducing emissions and improving energy management within their manufacturing facilities.
 The Mazda-Toyota plant in Huntsville, Alabama is partnering with local environmental organizations to preserve the habitat of the rare spring pygmy sunfish adjacent to its plant site.
 Subaru is a leader in zero-landfill practices, and since 2015, they have been working with the National Park Service to reduce waste at parks throughout America.
 Toyota installed an 8.79-megawatt solar array on its headquarters in Plano, Texas that is expected to fulfill around 1/3 of the headquarters’ power needs.